Sri-Likhita-adru/TechTogether-Digital/README.md

 - A Chatroom to chat with other people of marginalized gender

 ## 📖 What we learned
+- Difficulties faced by workers of marginalized genders at their work places
+- How google calculates star ratings of reviews and also successfully implemented the same

 ## 🚀 What's next for Vite + React